On this page, you'll find all the information you need to connect as a church during this season of Social Distancing:

 Are you ready to learn more?
 Head to this website to download the free PDF guide or watch the video introductions (it will just take you 20-30 minutes to work through).
 Join our the Facebook Group "Discipleship Bands" linked to our church page to stay in the loop and connect with others in the journey of banded discipleship.

-Join us for Drive-in Church every Sunday at 9am in the Trinity Church Parking, or watch on-line on Facebook Live.
+Join us for Drive-in Church Sundays at 10am in the Trinity Church Parking, or watch on-line on Facebook Live.
 We'll post the service video & message notes every week so you can catch up if you miss!
 Were working

 Click Here for Archives: Drive-In Church